evillan0315/ai-editor-front/README.md

 - 💡 **Interactive Proposed Changes**: View AI's proposed changes with detailed file paths, action types (ADD, MODIFY, DELETE), and AI-generated reasons.
 Selectively apply or discard individual changes, and even edit the proposed content before application.
 - 📊 **Git Diff Visualization**: Inspect detailed git diffs for proposed modifications and deletions directly within the editor before applying changes, ensuring transparency and control.
 - 🔒 **Secure Authentication**: Seamlessly log in using Google or GitHub OAuth2 for secure access to the editor, with user session management handled by the backend.
 - 📂 **Project Context & Scanning**: Specify a project root path and relevant scan paths for the AI to analyze, providing crucial context for intelligent code suggestions and understanding project structure.
+Includes an interactive file picker dialog for easy path selection.
 - 🚀 **File Tree Navigation & Content Viewing**: Browse your project's file structure with an interactive file tree, allowing for easy exploration, selection of files, and direct viewing of their current content in a dedicated editor panel.
+You can also manually edit the content of opened files.
 - 🌍 **Modern UI/UX**: Built with React, Material-UI, and Tailwind CSS for a responsive, accessible, and intuitive user experience.
 - ⚡ **Vite Development**: Fast development and build times powered by Vite, providing a modern and efficient development workflow.
 - 🌗 **Dark/Light Theme Toggle**: Effortlessly switch between dark and light modes, enhancing readability and user comfort.